TPR Vs TPE

 - Compared to traditional rubber materials, TPE is more straightforward to process and can be shaped using conventional thermoplastic processing equipment, such as injection molding.

 - TPEs (Thermoplastic Elastomers) are environmentally sustainable since they can be recycled and repurposed for use in other products.

 - The properties of TPE can be customized to meet specific application requirements, including hardness, flexibility, durability, and more.

 - TPU, or Thermoplastic polyurethane, is another common polymer used in TPEs.
 They have the excellent abrasion resistance and can be formulated to have a wide range of hardness and flexibility.

 - TPV or Thermoplastic vulcanizates are a class of TPEs made by blending a thermoplastic resin with a rubber.
 They have excellent heat resistance and can be used in high-temperature applications.

 Medical Devices: TPE material finds application in producing medical devices, including catheters, surgical instruments, and seals, due to their biocompatibility and non-toxic nature.

 Consumer Goods: TPEs are widely used in consumer goods such as toothbrushes, razors, and other personal care products due to their softness and flexibility.

-Electrical Goods: Due to their exceptional electrical insulation characteristics, TPEs (Thermoplastic Elastomers) are employed in the production of electrical components like plugs, connectors, and wire and cable insulation.
+Electrical Goods: Due to their exceptional electrical insulation characteristics, TPEs (Thermoplastic Elastomers) are employed in producing electrical goods like plugs, connectors, and wire and cable insulation.

 Packaging Applications: TPE is employed in packaging materials, including bottle caps, closures, and food packaging, due to their sealability and flexibility.